dongyx/hardv/README.md

 If a card contains the `MOD` field, the customized quiz is used.
-The value of the `MOD` field is passed to `/bin/sh -c` by `hardv`, and several environment variables are set, for the mod can read information about the card.
+The value of the `MOD` field is passed to `/bin/sh -c` by HardV, and several environment variables are set, for the mod can read information about the card.
-The exit status of the mod determines the action `hardv` would take for the card.
+The exit status of the mod determines the action HardV would take for the card.

 Let's write a simple mod called `recite`.